Hakata-jpn/portfolio-site2/projects/1project.md

 ### In Depth

-Last December after the developement of [SnackIndex](/projects/snackindex/), I was coming down from having my full schedule disappear from me overnight, and I'd always wanted to make a design for one of my favorite hobbies: the custom mechanical keyboard community.
+Last December after the development of [SnackIndex](/projects/snackindex/), I was coming down from having my full schedule disappear from me overnight, and I'd always wanted to make a design for one of my favorite hobbies: the custom mechanical keyboard community.
 Initially this set required a lot of drafting to identify the style and type of keycaps I wanted, and there were a lot of drafts and revisions:

 ![image of initial KAM Soaring Skies keycaps, in different arrangements](/static/img/keyset-screenshot.jpg)